HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/BackEnd Developer.md

 Welcome to the Back-End Developer Interview Preparation !
 This resource is designed to help you ace your Back-End Developer interviews with confidence.

+A Back-End Developer is a vital role in the field of Information Technology (IT) and Software Development.
+They are responsible for designing, developing, and maintaining the server-side logic of software applications.
+Back-End Developers primarily focus on the functionality and performance of the application, ensuring that it runs smoothly and efficiently.
+They work closely with Front-End Developers and other team members to integrate the server-side code with the user interface.
+Back-End Developers are proficient in programming languages such as Java, Python, or Ruby, and have a strong understanding of databases, APIs, and server architecture.
+Their expertise is crucial in creating robust and scalable software solutions.

 ## 🚀 Overview

 Whether you're a seasoned Back-End Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Back-End Developer interviews to help you prepare and succeed.